JCourtney22/Easy-README-Generator/README.md

 * [Questions](#questions)

 ## Installation
+Ensure Node is initilaised and inquirer installed

 ## Usage
+to produce a read me

 ## License
-This project is licensed with:
+This project is licensed with MIT:

 ## Contributing
+undefined

 ## Tests
+none

 ## Questions
-Please contact me via the following:
+Please contact me via the following: github example or blah@gmal.com